 Substance Abuse in the U.S. Marines Corps

-Addiction is a disease that occurs when you begin to need to use an increasing amount of a substance to experience the same effect that you once experienced after using smaller amounts.2 You might also struggle with symptoms of withdrawal when stopping use of the substance.2
+Addiction is a chronic medical disease characterized by the use of substances or engagement in behaviors that become compulsive and often continue despite harmful consequences.
+Addiction sometimes develops alongside tolerance, when you begin to need to use an increasing amount of a substance to experience the same effects that you once experienced after using smaller amounts.2 Those who are addicted to a substance might also struggle with symptoms of withdrawal when stopping use of that substance.2

 Co-Occurring Mental Health Issues in the U.S. Marine Corps

 PTSD is one of the most common mental health disorders found among the U.S. Marines7, and anxiety and depression are common as well.8 Some of the signs of PTSD include:2

 - Flashbacks and nightmares related to the trauma.

 - Having a negative view of self and the world.

 - Being scared more easily than in the past.